redkite-labs/redkitecms-docs/book/blocks-management.rst

 the save button is placed inside the editor's toolbar.

 Sometimes it could happen that all the blocks placed on a slot are removed.
-In this case AlphaLemon CMS adds a placeholder that explains this situation.
+In this case RedKite CMS adds a place-holder that explains this situation.

-This placeholder works as a normal block with the only difference that it is not editable.
+This place-holder works as a normal block with the only difference that it is not editable.

 .. image:: //bundles/alphalemonwebsite/media/manual/img-12.jpg